It might surprise you that I spent more time on things that are not related to core functionality. Let’s call it a tax of shipping desktop software.

 In the long term you want to be able to diagnose problems quickly and logging helps in that.

 I went beyond basics and implemented a way to easily see the logs in a window.
 Simple to implement as all you need is to use built-in read-only text box control.

 You can toggle log window from File menu.
-As an additional touch, if it logs and error and it's a dev build, it automatically opens a window.
+As an additional touch, if it logs an error and it’s a dev build, it automatically opens a window.

 On Windows anti-virus software and Microsoft’s anti-phishing systems are lousy and often flag innocent software as malware.

 You can decrease the probability of that by signing your installer and executables with software signing certificate.